Explore the Differences between Smoke Testing and Sanity Testing in detail with examples:

-Don’t we all fall in a situation when we have to sign off in a day or two but the build for testing is still not released?
+Don’t we all fall into a situation where we have to sign off in a day or two but the build for testing is still not released?

-Ah yes, I bet you that you also must have faced this situation at least once in your software testing experience.
+Ah yes, I bet you must have also faced this situation at least once in your Software Testing experience.
 Well, I faced it a lot because my project(s) were mostly agile and at times we were asked to deliver it the same day.
-Oops, how could I test and release the build within a stretch of hours?
+Oops, how can I test and release the build within a stretch of hours?

 I used to go nuts at times because even if it was a small functionality, the implication could be tremendous.
-And as an icing on the cake, clients sometimes simply refuse to give extra time.
-How could I complete the whole testing in a few hours, verify every functionality, bugs and release it?
+As an icing on the cake, clients sometimes simply refuse to give extra time.
+How can I complete the whole testing in a few hours, verify all the functionality, Bugs and release it?

 At times the testing is even done randomly with no test cases.
-But remember, Sanity test should be done only when you are running short of time, never use this for your regular releases.
-Theoretically, this testing is a subset of regression testing.
+But remember, the sanity test should only be done when you are running short of time, so never use this for your regular releases.
+Theoretically, this testing is a subset of Regression Testing.

 All the big releases were planned and executed in a systematic manner but at times, small releases were asked to be delivered as soon as possible.
 We didn’t get much time to document the test cases, execute, do the bug documentation, do the regression and follow the whole process.

-Just because the client wants asap, it doesn’t mean that a QA will release even if it is half tested.
+Just because the client wants it asap, it doesn’t mean that QA will release even if it is half tested.